benjaminvaliente/terraform-devops/README.md

-# Encora test
+# EC2 Infrastructure

-This Terraform project is designed to create essential infrastructure components on AWS for deploying applications.
+This Terraform project is designed to create essential infrastructure components on AWS for deploying applications into EC2 instances.
 It allows you to create a flexible VPC setup, subnets, an Autoscaling Group with EC2 instances, and an Application Load Balancer (ALB) to facilitate high availability and load balancing for your application servers.

 ## Infrastructure components